 Homeopathic doctors (who also are called “homeopaths”) weaken these ingredients by adding water or alcohol.
 Then they shake the mixture as part of a process called “potentization.”
 They believe this step transfers the healing essence.
 Homeopaths also believe that the lower the dose, the more powerful the medicine.
 In fact, many of these remedies no longer contain any molecules of the original substance.
 They come in a variety of forms, like sugar pellets, liquid drops, creams, gels, and tablets.

 During your appointment, a homeopath will ask a number of questions about your mental, emotional, and physical health.
-He’ll prescribe the remedy that best matches all of your symptoms.
-Then he’ll tailor the treatment for you.
+They’ll prescribe the remedy that best matches all of your symptoms.
+Then they’ll tailor the treatment for you.

 You can also buy over-the-counter homeopathic remedies at drugstores and health food stores.
 The dosage and quality of these products depend on the manufacturer.